expected results and outcomes

 Improving methodologies of co-creation and user engagement with cultural heritage with better alignment within the educational context, also making students in Cultural Studies and Humanities closer to Cultural Heritage Institutions, thus lowering the threshold between the university and the later employment field.

-CitizenHeritage will develop a coherent methodology, based on university research and professional practice in heritage institutions, to better integrate crowdsourcing, citizen science and co-creation into the workflow of cultural heritage institutions.
-This result will be beneficial to both researchers in HEIs and collaborators in CHIs, since it will provide them with essential knowledge on how to fully exploit the possibilities of the digital transformation for citizen engagement.
-The methodology will include user requirements and guidelines.
+CitizenHeritage developed a coherent methodology, based on university research and professional practice in heritage institutions, to better integrate crowdsourcing, citizen science and co-creation into the workflow of cultural heritage institutions.
+This result is beneficial to both researchers in Universities and collaborators in CHIs, since it provides them with essential knowledge on how to fully exploit the possibilities of the digital transformation for citizen engagement.
+The methodology includes user requirements and guidelines.
+In addition, a Policy Brief with recommendations for Higher Education Institutions and Cultural Heritage Institutions on managing Citizen Science projects was also published.

 Leader: KU Leuven